 These models may be developed on a licencetype basis (see Figure 1) for specificity, or flexible but non-specific general interference-prediction model.
 Such models could be designed to not only predict interference based on licences and usage patterns, but also make recommendations based on optimal terms, to minimise interference or maximise coverage.
-This could involve Convolutional Neural Networks (CNNs), Transformer-based architectures, or direct optimisation using approaches like gradient descent, genetic algorithms, and powerful standalone solvers like Gurobi.
+This could involve Convolutional Neural Networks (CNNs), Transformer-based architectures, or standard optimisation algorithms (e.g. gradient descent).